derStephan/AdminerPlugins/README.md

 You can define columns that should not be hideable when adding the plugin.
 ```
 $plugins = array(
-	new hideableColums(array('ID','userName')) //define columns that may not be hidden.
+	new hideableColumns(array('ID','userName')) //define columns that may not be hidden.
 );
 ```